victorzappi/LDSP/docs/4_usage.md

     - If you remove the *-o line-out* argument, the phone will deafult to outputting audio from the built-in speaker.

         For a list of all command line arguments and default values simply pass *--help* or *-h* as argument.
-A very useful argument is *--verbose* or *-h*, which prints lots of useful info about the phone and the current settings!
+A very handy argument is *--verbose* or *-v*, which prints lots of useful info about the phone and the current settings!

 - **Run through a remote shell**.
 From anywhere on your computer, open a *remote shell* via ADB:
     ```console